Financial Planning Process

 Identifying Goals.This is the foundation of financial planning.
 Whether your goal is “Provide for my kids while I figure out what’s next” or “Do I have to sell the house now that I’m widowed?” or “I don’t even know what to do next.”
-Knowing where you are now is the necessary first step to reaching your goals.
-Watch the video below that helps show how we use technology to make this easy for you and keep you on track!
+Knowing where you are at right now is the necessary first step to moving towards the goals and values that are important to you.

 Risk Management.
 This term is often used simply as a synonym for “insurance,” but it is so much more: ample cash reserves, adequate savings rate, estate planning documents to care for your family, an appropriate investment portfolio.

 Real Estate Planning Strategies.
 You might have a lot of your net worth tied up in real estate, especially your primary residence, and especially if you live in a high-cost-of-living area.
 We look at the role that real estate plays in your total financial picture and how to best balance the risks and potential rewards of real estate ownership with those of your investment portfolio and the rest of your financial picture.

 Education Planning.
 No matter how old your child is, there’s something we could be doing to prepare for the cost of his or her education, either savings or ways to lower the cost.
 We can help you figure out your best strategy at every step, and can even help review your financial picture as it relates to eligibility for financial aid.

 Employee Benefits Optimization.
 Life transitions after being widowed can make this part particularly stressful as often your spouse’s job may have provided many benefits beyond salary.
 We help you examine options for health insurance, 401(k)/TSP contributions, life insurance, legal services…the list is long.
 We review your benefits and determine whether you are taking full advantage of the benefits available to you and how best to evaluate benefits as they change.